VladimirBudilov/rsschool-cv/cv.md

 Did courses on stepik

 ## English

-I have done this CV without dictionary.
+I think that it's not so bad, cause have done this CV without dictionary.